 Mr. Scranton has been instrumental in program development in the non-profit field from conferences for the Council on Foundations to programming for several non-profit organizations.

 As chairman of a private foundation and an international non-profit organization, Mr. Scranton initiated and developed strategic planning, organizational systems, capital planning and capital development.
+He currently serves as Co-Chairman of the Development Committee and on the Board of Directors for Green Dot Public Schools California.
 He earned an M.A.O.M from Antioch University and a Bachelor of Arts from Yale University.

 Mr. Gilbert R. Vasquez is the Managing Partner of the certified public accounting firm of Vasquez & Company LLP.
 Since 1967, he has managed and directed a successful practice in public accounting, auditing, taxation, and financial consulting.
 Mr. Vasquez was a Chapter 7 Panel Trustee in the Central District of California, handling in excess of 3,000 bankruptcy cases annually.
 He has also served as a Chapter 11 Trustee, a Bankruptcy Examiner and a Receiver.